lrperlmu/transparency_analysis/analysis_plans/analysis_plans.md

 A few binary responses were also recorded:

-- whether pointing helped in that batch (5 or 10 binary outcomes)
+- whether pointing helped for each command in that phase (5 or 10 binary outcomes)
-- whether language helped in that batch (5 or 10 binary outcomes)
+- whether language helped for each command in that phase (5 or 10 binary outcomes)
-- whether the tasks were successful in that (5 or 10 binary outcomes)
+- whether each command was successful in that phase (5 or 10 binary outcomes)

 Each analysis is presented first for continuous data.
 A section at the end discusses modifications for binary data.